bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 Some aspects of this architecture might seem needlessly complex, but the design has been carefully chosen to allow me to add new shows without the need for a fundamental redesign.
 To add a new show, I would simply need to:

 1. Create a Markdown file for it in the Podcasts collection
-2. Create a matching podcast episode collection
+2. Create a matching podcast episode collection in the site config file
 3. Update the front page to advertise it appropriately

-I could have made the front page generic, but since adding new shows is never going to be something I do often, I chose to optimise the front page layout for two shows, and to redesign it for three or four as and when needed.
+I could have made the front page generic, but since adding new shows is never going to be something I do often. rather than try to build a compelling layout for n shows, I chose to optimise the front page layout for two shows  now. if and when a third appears, I'll redesign the front page to optimise it for three.

 ### URL Structure

-While Jekyll does provide a default mapping between Markdown files and URLs, those mappings can be easily customised at the *collection* level, and one of the supposed approaches is to base URLs on content slugs (just like WordPress does).
+While Jekyll does provide a default mapping between Markdown files and URLs, those mappings can be easily customised at the *collection* level, and one of the supported approaches is to base URLs on content slugs (just like WordPress does).

 Given my taxonomy, that led to a very simple URL structure: